adsau59/supbot/README.md

 - [JDBC](http://www.oracle.com/technetwork/java/javase/jdbc/index.html),  [google-gson](https://github.com/google/gson), [Apache HttpComponents](https://hc.apache.org/)

 ### Features
-- **Role system**, (Admin, CoAdmin, Elder, Member) assign roles to clients to give them access to different level of commands.
+Some features (from Supbot Group API) are removed in Supbot Personal temporarily.
-- **Multiple Groups Support**, make bot respond to multiple groups by using just one instance of the bot.
+- **Multiple Chat Support**, make bot respond to multiple chats by using just one instance of the bot.
-- **Command and Features**, add your own command to the bot by writing one simple class.
-- **Database, save, access**, manage data required by the bot.
 - **Schedule**, schedule different task to be performed at specific time or repeat specific interval of time.
 - **Console Command**, manage the bot using your own build console commands and the inbuild ones too.
 - **ChatProcessor**, control the lower level of the API using ChatProcessor.